-When out on the road, it’s important to alert other drivers to any actions you will be making with your car that might affect them.
-Whether that’s adjusting speed or changing trajectory, communication is imperative.
+When you’re driving your car, it’s important to always alert other motorists to any actions you will be making that might affect them.
+Whether that’s adjusting speed or changing trajectory, clear communication is imperative.
 That is why, after all, cars have brake lights and turn signals (even if not all drivers utilize them, unfortunately).

 If those indicator lights are broken, though, that’s no excuse not to signal to other drivers.
 The Department of Motor Vehicles has an official language for hand signals that all drivers should know.

-Note: While widely used, the middle finger is not considered proper hand signalling.
+Note: While widely utilized, waving the middle finger is not considered proper hand signaling.

 Are Your Car’s Turn Signals Acting Up?
 This might be the reason why…